surevine/spiffing/README.md

 ## Pre-Build

+Just do `make pre-build`

-You can just do `make pre-build`; or you may wish to run things manually:
+You may, however, wish to run things manually:

 __Note:__ This library uses a fork of [asn1c](https://github.com/dwd/asn1c) from a dependency.
 In order to build this firstly download submodules: